WHY CONSIDER IT?

 Because life doesn’t always go as planned

 No one likes to picture themselves in need of long-term care, but statistics suggest that most of us will need it at some point in our lives.
 That’s why it’s important to be prepared.
-Long-term care insurance is designed to cover a range of services you may need due to a chronic illness or impairment that leaves you unable to care for yourself over an extended period of time.
-This type of care can take place in a variety of settings, including in your home, in an assisted living facility, or a nursing home.
+Long-term care insurance is designed to cover a range of services you may need due to the effects of aging, or a chronic illness or impairment that leaves you unable to care for yourself over an extended period of time.
+This type of care can take place in a variety of settings, including in your home, in an assisted living facility, or in a nursing home.

 1. 2018 U.S Department of Health and Human Services (www.longtermcare.acl.gov), 10/10/17.
 Site accessed 11/05/18.

 2. Genworth Cost of Care Survey 2018, conducted by CareScout®, June 2018